metrico/cloudflare-worker-logpush-loki/README.md

 ## Create the Worker

 - clone this repo
-- update `wrangler.toml` to point to your Grafana Loki HTTP Endpoint
+- update `wrangler.toml` to point to your Loki/LogQL HTTP Endpoint
 - feel free to make other adjustments in `wrangler.toml` to your liking
 - deploy the worker: